 Both of these blenders have high-powered functions and more settings than most other blenders on the market.
 They are constantly competing and changing the models to provide a better product as well.
 Vitamix is the historic juicer brand that has created a name for itself in the blender market for high-quality, speed, power, and the ability to blend almost anything.

 Ninja is still working on its reputation of being a home cook’s blender machine.
 While all of the pieces are there to make it a great product, it’s still missing some of the value that you find in Vitamix.
-However, Ninja does make a more cost-effective product.
-If you want to do some simple blending and get mostly similar results to Vitamix, then you should pick the Ninja blender for its cost.
+If you want to do some simple blending and get mostly similar results to Vitamix, then you should pick the Ninja blender.

 However, there is no beating Vitamix on its quality results.
-The blades are simply sharper, and the motor is capable of running faster than the Ninja, even within its Ultima model.
-In comparison to Ultima, the Ascent 3500 just seems more convenient with the ability to set different programs from your phone so that you can automatically come home to a hot meal.
+The blades are simply sharper, and the motor is capable of running faster than the Ninja.
+In comparison to Ninja Chef, the Ascent 3500 just seems more convenient with the ability to set different programs from your phone so that you can automatically come home to a hot meal.

 Ultimately, the best blender on the market has to go to Vitamix.
 Even with higher prices, the quality of construction and speeds puts it far ahead of Ninja.